Not a Member? Get access to HR news and resources that you can trust.

 A Department of Labor final rule was published in the Federal Register on Dec.
 20, 2016, becoming effective 30 days later, that would allow cities, counties and other large political subdivisions to run auto-IRA programs and to require employers that don't offer an employee retirement plan to participate in them.

-Similar to the DOL's final rule for state auto IRA plans, the rule clarifies that "political subdivisions" of states--city- and county-sponsored retirement plans offered to private-sector employees would be exempt from ERISA if they maintain authority under state law to compel private employers to participate in a payroll deduction savings plan; serve a population equal to or greater than that of the least populous state; and reside in a state that lacks its own auto-IRA program.
+Similar to the DOL's final rule for state auto-IRA plans, the rule clarifies how "political subdivisions" of states, such as cities and counties, may sponsor retirement plans for private-sector employees that would be exempt from ERISA if they (1) maintain authority under state law to compel private employers to participate in a payroll deduction savings plan; (2) serve a population equal to or greater than that of the least populous state in the U.S.; (3) reside in a state that lacks its own auto-IRA program; and (4)